tradlyplatform/marketplace-api/puffin-v2/docs/deployment.md

 Find the informations on how we deploy different Tradly Platform products into different tech stacks and list of activities you as a platform owner need to do and other informations from sandbox stage to production.

 ## 1. Superadmin
 Every platform owner whichever the products you subscribe from us will have super admin access.
 SuperAdmin Panel helps you to configure different settings of your apps and API in a user friendly way without coding involved.
-[Read more here] (superadmin.md).
+[Read more here](superadmin.md).

 SuperAdmin panel are not hosted anywhere but in our own servers.
 Hence you will be accessing the production superAdmin panel from this link (Https://admin.tradly.app).
 Apart from the sandbox access we have shared with you for testing, you will get a unique tenantID for your platform on your successful subscribed users.